mikailkhona/mikailkhona.github.io/content/blog.md

 ### Meta-Blog
-Here is a collection of blogs and posts that have stuck with me
+Here is a curated collection of blogs and posts that have stuck with me

 <a href = 'https://www.quantamagazine.org/researchers-read-the-sugary-language-on-cell-surfaces-20210503/'> Discovering a universal language of sugar molecules on cellular surfaces using machine learning </a>

+<a href = 'https://medium.com/geekculture/how-do-video-games-stay-in-sync-an-intro-to-the-fascinating-networking-of-real-time-games-e923e66e8a0f'> How do Video Games Stay in Sync?
+An Intro to the Fascinating Networking of Real Time Games. </a>